 Below you’ll find our list of the best historical 4X games you can play on PC.
-For a long time, Civilization has been the standard bearer of 4X games, enjoining players to explore, expand, exploit, and, er, exterminate in turn-based strategy.
-Amplitude’s Humankind, however, looks set to refresh the genre when it releases in August 2021.
+For a long time, Civilization has been the standard bearer of 4X games, enjoining players to explore, expand, exploit, and exterminate in turn-based strategy.
+With Old World and Humankind joining the line up in 2021, 4X has some new ideas.

 By getting rid of great leaders and starting players off from the same blank slate, Humankind offers a novel challenge to the 4X crown.
-Until then, here’s our choice of the best 4X games on PC.
+But how do these games like Civilization compare with the best historical 4X games?
+Here’s our selection of the best 4X games on PC.

 Old World develops from the Civilization scaffold to deliver a hex-based historical strategy that’s much easier to finish.
 Designer Soren Johnson is well placed to identify some of the shortcomings in games that never end – he designed Civilization IV.